micro-os-plus/hello-world-qemu-template-xpack/README.md

 %
 ```

-### Toolchain
+### Toolchains

 The generated projects use the **xPack GNU Compiler Collection** toolchains.

+### Windows specifics

+On Windows, the VS Code IntelliSense logic does not properly identify
+the toolchain when installed via npm/xpm ([#28](https://github.com/micro-os-plus/vscode-xpack-extension-ts/issues/28)); thus the need for CMake and meson
+to use the explicit program extensions (like `arm-none-eabi-gcc.cmd`).

 ## Known problems

-- On Windows, the VS Code IntelliSense logic does not properly identify
-  the toolchain when installed via npm/xpm ([#28](https://github.com/micro-os-plus/vscode-xpack-extension-ts/issues/28)); the workaround is to make the
-  invocations use explicit program extensions like `gcc.cmd`.
+- none

 ## Maintainer & developer info